UNINETTSigma2/documentation/code_development/guides/containers.md

 The defining character of a container is that it does not bundle a full operating system.
-Instead, it virtulizes at the software layer, sharing the host machine´s Linux kernel while maintaing its own completely isolated user space.
+Instead, it virtulizes at the software layer, sharing the host machine´s Linux kernel while maintaining its own completely isolated user space.

 ## Understanding Container Image vs. Running Container
 To use containers effectively, it is important to understand the distinction between an Image